tommyettinger/crux/README.md

-This library provides some small interfaces meant to be shared by (subclasses of) various incompatible types such as libGDX's GridPoint2, Vector2, GridPoint3, and Vector3, as well as SquidSquad's Coord.
+This library provides some small interfaces meant to be shared by (subclasses of) various incompatible types such as libGDX's GridPoint2, Vector2, GridPoint3, and Vector3, as well as SquidSquad's Coord, and potentially AWT's Point.
 The code here was pulled from [gand](https://github.com/tommyettinger/gand), and now gand depends on this.

 ## Installation